zxaos/dotfiles/README.md

 ## Install Software
 * Install xcode and homebrew
+* install rustup manually and rust (from https://rust-lang.github.io/rustup/installation/index.html)
 * `brew tap homebrew/bundle`
 * `brew bundle`
+  * make sure rustup is installed first so that rust-analyzer (includer in the Brewfile) can be installed

 ## Set up shell
 * `cd zsh`